axpower33/times/readme.txt

 the crystal report viewer 2016 sp09 patch 21 with
 serial key.
 The viewer you can download from the official site of production.
-And last, download the latest vcdlls2 to bin\debug of WinForms apps to correct of work the Crystal report.
+And last, download the latest vcdlls2 to bin\debug of WinForms&XAML apps to correct of work the Crystal report and Report Viewer instruments.